 This is where your accent wall will start to look complete, professional, and polished.
 This is a vital step, and your wall will not be complete without it.

-I used DAP Premium Wood Filler on the face of all of the boards to hide seams and nail holes.
+I used DAP Premium Wood Filler on the face of all of the boards to hide all of the joints and nail holes.
 You can apply it with a putty knife, just be sure to slightly overfill it so that you can sand it down to be level with the boards.

 After adding wood filler, it’s time for caulk.
 I used Alex Flex caulk on all of the seams where the wood meets the wall – it helps fill it any gaps where the wood doesn’t fully touch (which will always happen because walls aren’t flat!) and really helps it look more polished.